Classical Indian Art Consignment

 Frequently Asked Questions

-- When is the best time to sell Indian and Southeast Asian Art?Sotheby's Indian, Himalayan and Southeast Asia art auctions consistently attract collectors, academics, museum curators and new buyers from New York and around the world.
-Our first-ever auction in Mumbai, India, which took place on 29 November 2018, was themed as a visual commentary on South Asia, demonstrating the richness of Indian art and design.
-It included not only the work of India’s greatest artists, but also artworks by Western artists influenced by the culture of South Asia.
-When you are ready to sell a painting, illustration, bronze figure or sculpture created by a classic Indian, Himalayan or Southeast Asian artist, Sotheby’s can help you realise the highest price.
+- When is the best time to sell Indian and Southeast Asian Art?Sotheby's Indian, Himalayan and Southeast Asian art auctions are held in New York City every March and September, alongside Asiaweek New York.
+This international consortium which includes galleries, auction houses and museums is one of the strongest platforms worldwide showcasing Asian Art.
+Our sales featured alongside this platform attract collectors, academics, museum curators and new buyers from New York and around the world.
+When you are ready to sell an antique painting, illustration, bronze figure or sculpture within the genre of Indian, Himalayan & Southeast Asian art, Sotheby’s can help you realize the highest price.

-- Why is art from India and South Asia highly collectible?Classical ancient and antique art from India, the Himalayan region and Southeast Asia continues to be coveted by curators and collectors because these one-of-a kind pieces offer a rare glimpse into art history.
-Sotheby’s helped establish the Indian, Himalayan and Southeast Asian market by hosting the first-ever international auction in this category – the seminal single-owner sale of the Chester and Davida Herwitz Collection in New York in 1995.
-The resounding success of this inaugural venture set the stage for two further auctions of works from the Herwitz Collection – in 1997 and 2000 – and the groundbreaking sale of works from the collection of Amrita Jhaveri’s Amaya Collection in 2013.
+- Why is art from India and South Asia highly collectible?Classical ancient and antique art from India, the Himalayan region and Southeast Asia continues to be coveted by curators and collectors because these one-of-a kind pieces offer a rare glimpse into the complex artistic traditions and high intellectual achievements made by some of these leading world cultures in historical times.
+Sotheby’s helped establish the Indian, Himalayan and Southeast Asian market by hosting the first-ever standalone international auction in this category in 1985 alongside the seminal Festival of India, a cultural initiative aimed at presenting the glorious history and traditions of the South Asian subcontinent to international audiences in Europe and the United States.
+Since then the department has hosted groundbreaking sales of Indian paintings and sculpture, Southeast Asian works of art, and Himalayan paintings and works of art from renowned private and institutional collections.

-Sotheby’s is your best resource to buy and sell Indian art, Himalayan art, South Asian art and Southeast Asian classical art from the 11th century, 12th century, 13th century, 14th century, 15th century, 16th century, 17th century, 18th century and 19th century such as an ancient or antique watercolour, illustration, sculpture, bronze figure, gilt-bronze figure, sandstone figure, head or torso, manuscript cover, book cover, paubah or thangka from Afghanistan, Indonesia, Mongolia, Tibet, Sri Lanka, Nepal and beyond.
+Sotheby’s is your best resource to buy and sell classical Indian art, Himalayan art, and Southeast Asian art from the1st Century through the 19th Century, such as an ancient or antique watercolour, illustration, sculpture, bronze figure, gilt-bronze figure, sandstone figure, head or torso, manuscript cover, book cover, paubha or thangka from India, Pakistan, Afghanistan, Sri Lanka, Nepal, Tibet, Indonesia and beyond.